PowerBiDevCamp/TenantManagement/README.md

 BI Apps** security group, you will see that the **TenantManagement** application has also added the service principal for each azure AD application as a group member.
-This is important because these service principals must be added to this group in order to call the Power BI REST API.
+This is important because these service principals must be added to this Azure AD group or they will not be able to call the Power BI REST API.

 <img src="Images\ReadMe\media\image52.png" width=600 />